Nguyễn Huy Hoàng (swimmer)

 Nguyễn Huy Hoàng (born 10 July 2000) is a Vietnamese swimmer.
 He competed at the 2018 Asian Games, winning silver in the men's 1500 metre freestyle and bronze in the men's 800 metre freestyle.
 He competed in the Men's 800 metre freestyle and Men's 1500 metre freestyle at the 2020 Summer Olympics.
+He was the first male Vietnamese swimmer to claim gold at the Youth Olympics.